alaymajmudar97/amanbasu.github.io/index.md

 - A software developed on JavaFx to store hospital details like patient information, staff information, department details etc. in SQL database.

 [comment]: <> (# Publications)
-[comment]: <> (- Aman Agarwal, Aditya Mishra, Priyanka Sharma.
-Volumetric segmentation of prostate from MR images using FCNN with increased receptive field.
-Submitted to Medical Image Analysis, Elsevier 2019.
-Ref.
-No.: MEDIA-D-19-00128.)
+[comment]: <> (Aman Agarwal, Aditya Mishra, Priyanka Sharma.

-# Publications
-- Aman Agarwal, Aditya Mishra, Priyanka Sharma.
 DV-Net: A FCNN based approach for volumetric prostate segmentation from MR images.
 Submitted to Expert Systems With Applications, Elsevier 2019.
 Ref.
-No.: ESWA-D-19-03098.
+No.: ESWA-D-19-03098.)

 # Blogs
 - [Ship Detection in Satellite Images from Scratch](https://medium.com/intel-software-innovators/ship-detection-in-satellite-images-from-scratch-849ccfcc3072)